CAA900-PRIME/blooddonation-mysql/README.md

-### Project Overview - Blood Donation Web Application
+### Project Overview - Blood Donation Database
 This web application is designed to simplify blood donation by directly connecting donors and requester without intermediaries.
 All users register under a single system, where they can act as both donors and requesters.
 Once registered, users needing blood can submit a request, while donors simply wait to receive notifications about nearby requests.
 The goal is to make the donation process faster and more efficient, reducing the time involved in finding a suitable donor.
 The platform prioritizes simplicity, ensuring a user-friendly experience with minimal steps.

+#### Prerequisites
+Ensure Docker installed, please follow the instructions from here: [docker installation](https://docs.docker.com/engine/install/) For [MacOS](https://docs.docker.com/desktop/setup/install/mac-install/)

 ### Database
 This is the database used for the web application which must be running first and ensure that all tables are created successfully before running the web application.